aws-samples/cilium-service-mesh-on-eks/README.md

 #### Step 3.1 (Optional) - Delete `kube-proxy`

-Since Cilium replaces `kube-proxy` you can delete it on the EKS cluster by using the commands below.
+Since Cilium replaces `kube-proxy` you can delete it on the Amazon EKS cluster by using the commands below.

 ```
 currentdir=$(basename $PWD)